European shares fall as Air Liquide loses steam

 The European travel and leisure sector was down 0.6 percent.

-An international soccer match was called off in Germany on Tuesday after a security alert and two Air France flights from the United States were diverted.
-Air France KLM shares were down 0.4 percent on Wednesday.
+An international soccer match was called off in Germany on Tuesday after a security alert while two Air France flights from the United States were diverted.
+Air France KLM shares were down 1.1 percent on Wednesday.

-Traders pointed to a rally in Russia-exposed stocks after Russia and France conducted air strikes in Syria.

-Russia's President Vladimir Putin and France's President Francois Hollande are to meet in Moscow next week, with investors hopeful that a thaw in relations between the West and Russia might mean that sanctions are lifted.

 Nearly all the companies on the pan-European STOXX 600 index have reported their third-quarter results, with 51 percent beating or meeting market expectations, while 49 percent missed market forecasts.